CumulusNetworks/docs/content/cumulus-linux-515/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 - The certificate you import contains sensitive private key information.
 NVIDIA recommends that you use a secure transport such as SFTP, SCP, or HTTPS.
 {{%/notice%}}

 - To import an entity certificate, run an `nv action import system security certificate <cert-id>`command.
+If the certificate is passphrase protected, you need to include the passphrase.
 - To import a CA certificate bundle file, run an `nv action import system security ca-certificate <cert-id>` command.

-If the certificate is passphrase protected, you need to include the passphrase.
+A CA certificate must be in .pem, .p7a, or .p7c format.

 You must provide a certificate ID (`<cert-id>`) to uniquely identify the certificate you import.
+A certificate bundle must be in .PFX or .P12 format.

 The following example imports a CA certificate bundle with a public key and calls the certificate `tls-cert-1`.
 The public key is a Base64 ASCII encoded PEM string.